-Our independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an independent registered public accounting firm's report dated March 8, 2023 in respect of our consolidated financial statements as of December 31, 2022 and December 31, 2021 and our internal control over financial reporting as of December 31, 2022.
+Our independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an independent registered public accounting firm's report dated March 8, 2023 in respect of our consolidated financial statements as of December 31, 2022 and December 31, 2021, and for each of the years ended December 31, 2022 and December 31, 2021 and our internal control over financial reporting as of December 31, 2022.
 PricewaterhouseCoopers LLP has advised that it is independent with respect to our company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario, and the rules of the U.S. Securities and Exchange Commission and the requirements of the Public Company Accounting Oversight Board (United States).